Deciding whether or not to downsize can be really difficult, especially if you’ll be leaving a much-loved family home.

 For example, your previous home would have needed to qualify for the additional threshold if you’d kept it until you died; and your direct descendants must inherit at least some of the estate.
 These rules only apply to those who downsized on or after 8 July 2015.

 The amount of the downsizing addition will usually be the same as the additional threshold that has been lost when the former home is no longer in the estate.
 You can learn more about these rules at GOV.UK.
 For more information about Inheritance Tax, read our guide Understanding Inheritance Tax.
+You can explore ways you might be able to reduce any potential Inheritance Tax liability in our article Six ways to reduce inheritance tax bills.

 Have you considered alternatives to downsizing?